 A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
 This review of AirSwap.io consists of four parts: general information, fees, deposit methods and security.

 AirSwap.io is yet another decentralized exchange.
 When you hear “AirSwap” in the cryptocurrency industry, it probably most often refers to the AirSwap-token.
 But back to the AirSwap.io-exchange.
+The exchange focuses on highlighting six advantages with the platform:

 We have no reason to believe that US-investors would be prohibited from trading at this exchange.
 Generally speaking, it is more difficult for decentralized exchanges to prohibit residents or citizens in/from certain countries.
 However, as always, any US-investors interested in trading here should form their own opinion on any issues arising from their citizenship or residency.